cta-observatory/pyirf/README.rst

 Citing this software
 --------------------
-If you use a released version of this software for a publication, please cite it by using the corresponding DOI:
+If you use this software for a publication, please cite our publication and the software DOI published to Zenodo that corresponds to the version of the software you are using:

 - latest : |doilatest|
 - all versions: `Please visit Zenodo <https://zenodo.org/record/5833284>`_ and select the correct version